Manual Setup

 --token

 : The Trunk API token for this repository.
-You can find this by navigating to Settings → Repositories → {your repository} and clicking "View Api Token".--series
+You can find this by navigating to Settings → Repositories → {your repository} and clicking "View Api Token".
+Alternatively, you can use the Trunk API token for your organization, by navigating to Settings and clicking "View Organization API Token".
+This will allow you to upload results without first connecting your GitHub repository to Trunk.--series

 : This is the name of the time-series this upload run is a part of.
 We recommend using the name of the branch you are runningtrunk check